 The ways in which you express your anger has a great deal to do with your conditioning.
 Unless you have advanced your skills in emotional literacy, the language you use to describe your feelings often doesn’t actually capture what you are truly experiencing.
 Having a broader understanding of the range of your feelings is valuable because you can get deeper insights into the why of what you feel when you know more about what you feel – and when you feel it.

-For a start – take the anger quiz here!
-You’ll notice the questions don’t just pertain to anger – but to the whole range or “family” of feelings that are degrees of anger.
+There are a whole range or “family” of feelings that are degrees of anger.
 Anger is often lurking in the background of:

-Learning the differences between feelings that we experience can also help us to proactively respond to the thoughts and needs triggering the emotion.
+Learning the differences between feelings that we experience helps us to proactively respond to the thoughts and needs triggering the emotion.
 For example, irritation and impatience are often springboards to anger.
 If we recognize the sometimes subtle physiological reactions we experience when we are getting irritated or impatient, we can often avert moving into full-blown anger.

 The good news is that we can unlearn what we have learned to break the habits of anger.
 There is even encouraging new research that shows that learning certain inner technologies: self-awareness, cognitive insights, breathing methods, meditation and good ole’ self-disclosure can undo the physiological damage of repetitive and repressed anger.
 New evidence also shows that our other emotions, compassion, empathy and love, can be healing salves to the emotional and physiological wounds of anger.